GlobeletJS/tile-frame/README.md

 - [Interactive vector tiles example](https://globeletjs.github.io/tile-frame/examples/macrostrat/index.html) with JSON querying

 ## Initialization
-tileFrame.init takes three parameters:
+tileFrame.init takes a parameters object with the following properties:
-- Parameters object
-- 2D rendering context ([CanvasRenderingContext2D] object) for the target canvas
-- tile cache retrieve method, which must have an API as described below
+- getTile: (REQUIRED) A tile cache retrieve method, which must have an API as described below

-### Options for the supplied parameters object
-The parameters object may contain the following properties:
+- context: 2D rendering context ([CanvasRenderingContext2D] object) for the
+  target canvas.
+If not supplied, tile-frame will create its own canvas
 - tileSize: size in pixels of the supplied *square* tiles.
 Default: 512
 - width, height: pixel size of the displayed map.
 MUST be multiple of tileSize.
   Default: dimensions of the drawingbuffer of the supplied context.canvas